nucleargezi/nucleargezi.github.io/README.md

 - **Self-Host Fonts**: bundle and self-host fonts via `@fontsource-variable/inter`.
 - **Link Preview**: Link Preview on Open Graph, Facebook, and Twitter.
 - **SEO**: ARIA and Sitemap support.
-- **Click Stats and Comment** (Optional): Using an optional backend to store your blog post's click statistics and comments.
+- **Click Stats, Like Reaction, and Comment** (Optional): Using an optional backend to store your blog post's click statistics and comments.

+Typst-specific features:

+- Heading Permalinks and Table of Contents.
+- PDF Archives.

 ## Commands